Tax and benefits for carers

 - You are at least 16 years old when you qualify for Carer’s Allowance.

-- You are not doing work for which you earn (or expect to earn) more than £120 (from April 2018) net after certain expenses a week.
+- You are not doing work for which you earn (or expect to earn) more than £120 a week (in 2018/19) after certain expenses have been deducted.

 You are not attending a full-time course of education or studying for more than 21 hours or more a week.

 - You are not subject to immigration control (although there are some exceptions to this).

 In addition, you can only claim Carer’s Allowance if the person you are looking after has been awarded one of the following qualifying benefits: